IIITLucknowSWEngg/CSAICSBTeam020/Assignment/03_SRS.md

 - **Product Moderation**: Admins can approve, reject, or modify product listings based on platform policies.
 - **Report Generation**: Admins can generate reports related to sales, revenue, user activities, and platform performance.

-### Delivery Agent Features:
-- **Order Status Update**: Delivery agents can update the status of orders and provide real-time delivery notifications to customers.

-The platform will be accessible via web browsers and mobile devices, ensuring a responsive and intuitive experience for all users.
-It will integrate secure payment gateways and external delivery services to ensure reliable transactions and timely deliveries.

 ### **1.3 Definitions, Acronyms, and Abbreviations**